Learn Earn and Prosper (LEAP) Program

 Any questions?
 Contact Kaelyn Modrak or call at (585)755-8064.

-In 2013 we were excited to open the LEAP Corps Member position to out of state applicants for the first time.
 We have welcomed youth from New Hampshire, Maine, Pennsylvania, and Massachusetts.
 We are looking forward to working with even more states in 2015!

 Each Corps Member in the program is responsible for their transportation to and from the program.
 The program will start and end at the West Monitor Barn at 1949 East Main Street, Richmond, Vermont.